javieitez/mydocs/docker_cheatsheet.md

 > :point_right: containers on a bridged network can resolve each other's names.
 The internal Docker DNS server worcks for all containers started with the `--name` or `--net-alias` flag.

+`docker network prune` removes all unused networks on a Docker host.

 ### Building images

 Example Dockerfile